DNA in a genealogy database and a used napkin link suspect to Michella Welch murder

 It was DNA, a genealogist and perseverance that zeroed in on Michella Welch’s suspected killer after 32 years.

-On Friday, Pierce County prosecutors charged Gary Charles Hartman, 66, with first-degree murder and first-degree rape.
+On Friday, Pierce County prosecutors charged Gary Charles Hartman, 66, with first-degree murder and first-degree rape in the death of the 12-year-old Tacoma girl.

-He is scheduled to be arraigned Monday and is being held on $5 million bail.
+Hartman is to be arraigned Monday and is being held in lieu of $5 million bail.

-The genealogist used the suspect’s DNA sample to build a family tree using public websites, then ran it through a public database and received “a significant match,” according to charging papers.
+The genealogist used a DNA sample from the crime scene to build a family tree using public websites, then ran it through a public database and received “a significant match,” according to charging papers.

 That process led to Hartman and his younger brother, who both lived in the North End at the time Welch was killed in Puget Park.

+Police said Gary Hartman did not submit a DNA sample to a genealogy database, and it was a relative whose DNA was first found by the genealogist and then traced to Hartman.

-Lab technicians and the genealogist told Tacoma police they believed one of the Hartman brothers killed the girl and recommended obtaining DNA samples from them to compare to the DNA sample from the crime scene.
+Laboratory technicians and the genealogist told police they believed one of the Hartman brothers killed Welch and recommended obtaining DNA samples from them to compare to the DNA sample from the crime scene.

 Detectives began running surveillance on the Hartman brothers in early June, court records show.

-The DNA was collected June 5 when a detective followed Gary Hartman to a restaurant where he was having lunch with a co-worker.
+Gary Hartman's DNA was collected June 5 when a detective followed him to a restaurant where he was having lunch with a co-worker.

-The detective sat within 10 feet of Hartman’s table and watched as he repeatedly used a brown paper napkin, then crumpled it up and placed it in a paper bag, records show.
+The detective sat within 10 feet of Hartman’s table and watched as he repeatedly used a brown paper napkin, then crumpled it up and put it in a paper bag, records show.

-After Hartman and his co-worker left, the detective was able to get the paper bag - and paper napkin - from a server who was cleaning the lobby.
+After Hartman and the co-worker left, the detective got the paper bag — and the paper napkin — from a server cleaning the lobby.

+Police collected DNA from Hartman's brother by following him to a restaurant where he was having dinner and collecting a straw he used, cold case detective Steve Reopelle said.

 Hartman has no prior criminal record.

-He lived in the 4600 block of Huson Street the year Welch was killed, less than two miles from Puget Park.
+He lived in the 4600 block of Huson Street, less than two miles from Puget Park, in 1986, the year Welch was killed

-Hartman obtained an active license as a registered nurse in 1998.
-He now works as a community nurse specialist at Western State Hospital, helping discharged patients reintegrate into society.
+He obtained an active license as a registered nurse in 1998 and worked as a community nurse specialist at Western State, helping discharged patients reintegrate into society.

 It's unclear what he did or where he worked between 1986 and 1998.